Historical ports

 Historical ports may be found where ancient civilizations have developed maritime trade.

 One of the world's oldest known artificial harbors is at Wadi al-Jarf on the Red Sea.
 Along with the finding of harbor structures, ancient anchors have also been found.

 Ancient China

-Guangzhou was an important port during the ancient times as far back as the Qin Dynasty.
+Guangzhou was an important port during the ancient times as far back as the Qin dynasty.

 Ancient Egypt

 Canopus was the principal port in Egypt for Greek trade before the foundation of Alexandria.

 Ancient Greece

 Athens' port of Piraeus was the base for the Athenian fleet and this played a crucial role in the Battle of Salamis against the Achaemenid Empire in 480 BC.

 Ancient India

-Port of Chittagong (located in Bangladesh) has been a recorded seaport since the 4th century BCE.
+Port of Chittagong (located in present-day Bangladesh) has been a recorded seaport since the 4th century BCE.
 In the 2nd century, the harbor appeared on Ptolemy's map, drawn by the Claudius Ptolemy.
 The map mentions the harbor as one of the finest in the Eastern world.
 The Periplus of the Erythraean Sea documents trade between Chittagong and private merchants from Roman Egypt.

-Lothal is one of the most prominent cities of the ancient Indus valley civilisation, located in the Bhāl region of the modern state of Gujarat.
+Lothal is one of the most prominent cities of the ancient Indus valley civilisation, located in the Bhāl region of the modern state of Gujarat, India.
 Lothal was one of the southern most cities of the Indus Valley Civilization.
 The port was constructed around 2200 BCE and is believed to be world's earliest known dock.